chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/Alberta_Ballet_Technical_Report.md

 The primary forecasting interface resides in service/forecast.py, providing a clean API for generating predictions.
 The main function forecast_title() accepts a dictionary containing title metadata, including canonical title name, proposed opening date, city or venue, production category, and any known remount information.
 The function returns a structured dictionary containing the predicted ticket count in interpretable units, SHAP values for each feature showing their contributions, confidence bounds when available, and metadata about which features were used and which were imputed due to missing data.
 The interface design prioritises both programmatic and interactive use.
 Python applications can import the forecast module and call functions directly, receiving structured dictionaries suitable for further processing.
 Command-line scripts in the scripts/ directory wrap these functions with argument parsing, allowing users to generate forecasts from the terminal without writing Python code.
 The scoring interface validates inputs against expected schemas defined in config/validation.py, raising informative errors when required fields are missing or have invalid formats.
 ## 7.3 Model Versioning and Artefact Management
 Each trained model is saved with a semantic identifier that captures its configuration and training context.
-The filename model_xgb_remount_postcovid.joblib indicates that this is an XGBoost model, focused on remount prediction, trained on post-COVID data.
+The filename model_xgb_remount_postcovid.joblib (historical naming preserved for compatibility) indicates this was originally an XGBoost model focused on remount prediction, trained on post-COVID data.
+As of December 2024, this file contains a constrained Ridge regression model with α=5.0, though the filename convention remains unchanged to maintain compatibility with existing deployment infrastructure.
 This naming convention supports maintaining multiple model variants for different purposes or time periods.
-Alongside the serialised model file, the system saves a metadata JSON file containing feature names in order, preprocessing transformations applied, training date and data version, hyperparameters used, and cross-validation performance metrics.
+Alongside the serialised model file, the system saves a metadata JSON file containing feature names in order, preprocessing transformations applied, training date and data version, hyperparameters used (including regularisation strength and anchor configurations for Ridge models), and cross-validation performance metrics.
 SHAP values computed during training are persisted separately in results/shap/shap_values.parquet, allowing post-hoc analysis without recomputing expensive explanations.
 The Parquet format provides efficient columnar storage with strong schema support, ensuring that SHAP values can be loaded quickly for visualisation or further analysis.
 Feature importance rankings are exported to CSV files for easy inspection in spreadsheet applications or import into reporting tools.

 # 8. Risk, Bias, and Governance